zahidhasanpapon/chrome-extension/README.md

 # Productivity Hub - Chrome Extension

-A modern Chrome extension that transforms your new tab page into a productivity hub with todo management, website blocking, weather information, prayer times, and powerful bookmark grouping capabilities.
+A feature-rich Chrome extension built with **React 18**, **TypeScript**, **Tailwind CSS**, and **shadcn/ui** that transforms your new tab page into a comprehensive productivity hub with advanced todo management, smart website blocking, time & weather integration, and powerful tab management capabilities.

 ## 🚀 Features